-- A minimum of six months of extraordinarily meritorious conduct
+- A minimum of six months of extraordinarily meritorious conduct is required.

-- The service is during a time of military operations against an armed enemy, either in a combat zone or involving the combat effort
+- The service is during a time of military operations against an armed enemy, either in a combat zone or involving the combat effort.

 - The service cannot be in the continental United States or outside the area of operation.

 - The service took place on January 1, 1944.

 The unit receiving the award must have shown devotion and superior performance of extremely complex tasks that set their unit above and beyond other units under similar circumstances with similar missions.
 The degree of accomplishment required is equivalent to that which would justify the award of the Legion of Merit to an individual.
 Rarely will a unit larger than a battalion meet the qualifications for the award of this decoration.

 Awards are made to units for services conducted during World War II if performed between 1 January 1944 and 15 September 1946.
 The Meritorious Unit Commendation was authorized for units and/or detachments of the United States military for exceptionally meritorious conduct in the performance of outstanding services for at least six continuous months in support of military operations.
 This service must relate to combat support activities and not be activities performed by senior headquarters, combat, or combat support units.